lanmaster/ping-component-demo/README.md

-# Skeleton Starter for Vaadin
+# Skeleton Starter for Vaadin (from https://vaadin.com/hello-world-starters)
 # + Ping Component to fast detect dead sessions

 Just start app as described in original readme.